LGN520/farreach-public/benchmark.md

 - Given a method (e.g., farreach) and a workload (e.g., workloada)
 	+ In method/config.ini
-		* Set workload_mode = 0 and workload_name = workload
+		* Set workload_name = workload
 		* Set bottleneck_serveridx_for_rotation and server_total_logical_num_for_rotation accordingly
 			- NOTE: config.ini must have the correct bottleneckidx and rotationscal, otherwise PregeneratedWorkload will choose the incorrect requests of non-running servers and hence timeout
 	+ Set scripts/common.sh accordingly
-- Re-compile code for server rotation
+- Re-compile code for server rotation if necessary
 	+ Enable server_rotation in common/helper.h
 	+ `bash scripts/remote/sync.sh` to sync code to all machines
 	+ Re-compile clients/servers/switchos as mentioned before